Ayush11201/CodSoft/README.md

 bt_clear() Function: This function is used to handle the clear operation to clean the previous input in the Calculator application.

 bt_equal() Function: This function is used to handle the equal button to execute the operation and show the result.

+# Task 3 (Password generator)
+Creating a password generator using Python and the Tkinter library for a simple graphical user interface (GUI) is a great project
+1. We import the Tkinter library and other necessary modules.
+2. We define a function generate_password that generates a random password based on the desired length and populates it in the entry field.
+3. We create the main Tkinter window (root) and set its title.
+4. We create labels, entry fields, and a button for inputting the password length and generating the password.
+5. When the "Generate Password" button is clicked, it calls the generate_password function.
+6. The generated password is displayed in the entry field for passwords.